 Note that we often think of bias as being something where a segment of the population is disadvantaged (e.g., google ‘apple credit card gender bias’ to find many articles, such as this one from the NY Times).
 Clearly, this type of bias is problematic.
 But other forms of bias might impact the accuracy of the model without adversely impacting a segment of the population (e.g., bias in how the team collects data).

 To explore other possible ethical conundrums, check out this post on 10 data science ethics questions.

 These 6 key concepts will help improve the chance that you can deliver a useful AI project.
 In short, you should make sure that the team:

 - Understands how Machine Learning is integrated with the rest of the AI solution

 - Works together to appropriately prioritize short iterations

 - Collectively works to identify and mitigate any potential bias

 - Incrementally scales the usage of the model (and also thinking through the increasing demands of operational support of the system)

 To learn more, explore training via our Data Science Team Lead course, which more deeply explores how to effectively lead data science teams and build AI systems.

-In addition, you can register to get our monthly update of our blog posts, and/or jump in and learn more through these articles:
+Or jump in and learn more through these articles: